7 Best Yoga Poses for Balance in Seniors: Enhance Stability in 2024!

 A person performing the bridge pose on a yoga mat.
 The individual is lying on their back with knees bent and feet flat on the floor, hips lifted to form a straight line from shoulders to knees.
 The setting includes wooden flooring and a brown leather couch in the background.

 Bridge Pose, also known as Setu Bandhasana, is a backbend that enhances balance while strengthening your hamstrings, glutes, and back.
-To begin, lay on your back with your feet hip-width apart and your knees bent.
+First, lay on your back with your feet hip-width apart and your knees bent.
 Firmly plant your feet and arms on the ground, then raise your hips.
 Draw a straight line connecting your shoulders to your knees.
 Hold for ten to fifteen breaths, then release.

-This pose is a fantastic method to improve your back and leg strength while testing your balance.
-Put a folded blanket beneath your shoulders for support if you have problems with your neck or shoulders.
-To work your inner thighs, you can also put a block between your thighs.
-Try stretching your legs or interlacing your fingers together underneath yourself once you’re comfortable in the position.
+You can also put a block between your thighs to work your inner thighs.
+Once you’re comfortable in the position, try stretching your legs or interlacing your fingers together underneath yourself.
 Maintain a tight core and move slowly.
-Just go as far as feels nice and pay attention to your body!
+Just go as far as feels nice, and pay attention to your body!

 See Also: The 9 Best Types of Yoga for Seniors